← The journal AI & SaaS February 19, 2026

 Consider some of the companies that have emerged just in the past year:

-• Sierra, which raised at a $10 billion valuation in September 2025, specialises in enterprise customer service AI agents and achieved $100 million in annual recurring revenue in just 21 months.
+• Sierra, which TechCrunch reported raised $350 million at a $10 billion valuation, specializes in enterprise customer service AI agents.

-• Harvey AI, valued at $5 billion after raising over $600 million, focuses on legal and professional services.
+• Harvey AI, which Cooley said raised $300 million at a $5 billion valuation, focuses on legal and professional services.

 Why This Changes the Competitive Landscape

-The shift from task automation to workflow automation is what keeps me up at night when I'm thinking about SaaS valuations.
+The shift from task automation to workflow automation is the part that matters most for SaaS valuations.

-Task automation - having AI write an email, summarise a document, generate a report - doesn't necessarily threaten most SaaS businesses.
+Task automation - having AI write an email, summarize a document, generate a report - doesn't necessarily threaten most SaaS businesses.
 It might even strengthen them by making existing products more powerful.

 But workflow automation - where AI handles an entire business process from end to end - directly competes with point solutions.
 If an AI agent can manage your customer support workflow by orchestrating across email, knowledge bases, CRM, and ticketing systems, why would you subscribe to five separate tools?

-Enterprise buyers are prioritising integration ease and measurable ROI over broad capability claims.
-They want modular, API-first solutions that slot into existing workflows, not standalone applications with limited adaptability.
-For many traditional SaaS companies built around complete platforms, this represents a fundamental challenge to their go-to-market strategy.
+Enterprise buyers are prioritizing integration ease and measurable ROI over broad capability claims.
+They want modular, API-first solutions that fit into existing workflows, not standalone applications with limited adaptability.
+For many traditional SaaS companies built around complete platforms, this represents a challenge to their go-to-market strategy.

 What This Means for Founders (and Acquirers)